 - Click the left button of the mouse in the bottom left-hand corner where the System Information link appears.
 It opens the System Information dialog box.

 The window shows two parts.
 The left section lists all of the NVIDIA Graphics Processing Units currently installed in your Personal Computer under Items.
-The right section contains details information about your Graphics Processing Unit(GPU) including the display driver version, manufacturer, and driver ID currently installed, the size video memory onboard, the BIOS version of your GPU, and more other information.
+The right section contains detailed information about your Graphics Processing Unit(GPU) including the display driver version, manufacturer, and driver ID currently installed, the size video memory onboard, the BIOS version of your GPU, and more other information.

 Keep in mind that If your NVIDIA or AMD Graphics Card is inside of your laptop and they have no drivers or if the drivers are not working correctly, you will naturally not be able to see the NVIDIA or AMD Control Panel nowhere.

-#An another way to check that your PC has already had Graphics Drivers or not, and to ensure that it is functioning or not, the model and the Identity of the Graphics Processing Unit Card may be found using the “Device Manager.”
+Another way to check that your PC has already had Graphics Drivers or not, and to ensure that it is functioning or not, the model and the Identity of the Graphics Processing Unit Card may be found using the “Device Manager.”